chainstack/docs/docs/guides/getting-started.md

 ![Network joined](./getting-started/public-chain/network-joined.png)

 Click the _Node name_ to view its details.
-This is where you will find the various endpoints that will come handy during your application development.
+This is where you will find the credentials required to interact with the node and build your first decentralized application.

 ![Node details](./getting-started/public-chain/node-details.png)

 ## Next steps

-As a next step, we recommend you go through our [application development guide](/guides/application-development).
+Now it's the most fun part!
+Start [interacting with the blockchain](/guides/interacting-with-the-blockchain) and [developing the applications](/guides/application-development) using the node credentials obtained.